mobizt/FirebaseClient/README.md

 - The `CustomAuth` class is for `ID token authorization using service account`.
 The `Service Account` will be used for user authentication and it also provides the `ID token` that uses in the authorization requests.
 This allows the client to acess the services on behalf of user with custom `UID`.

+The `CustomAuth` class and `ServiceAuth` class which will discus later required the crypto library to sign the JWT token.

+The `BearSSL` engine library that includes in `ESP_SSLClient` library that comes with this FirebaseClient library will be used to handle this cryptographic tasks.

+This `BearSSL` and `ESP_SSLClient`libraries are enabled or included by default with `ENABLE_SERVICE_AUTH` or `ENABLE_CUSTOM_AUTH` macros defined in [src/Config.h](src/Config.h) which requires more program space.

+If you want to authenticate with Custom Token using custom claims signed `JWT` token via `CustomToken` class below or never use the `ServiceAuth` and `CustomAuth` classes and `ESP_SSLClient` library, you can disable `BearSSL` inclusion by defining the macros/build flags `DISABLE_CUSTOM_AUTH` and `DISABLE_SERVICE_AUTH` in  [src/Config.h](src/Config.h) or `src/UserConfig.h`, see [Library Build Options](#library-build-options) section.

-- The `CustomToken` class is for `ID token authorization using custom token`, which the custom claims signed `JWT` token obtained from the user authentication process in other applications will be used in the authorization requests.
+- The `CustomToken` class is for `ID token authorization using custom token`, which the custom claims signed `JWT` token obtained from the user authentication process in other applications e.g. NodeJS server side app that runs Firebase Admin SDK and working with the Service Account JSON file
+, will be used in the authorization requests.

+For crating Custom token using Service Account JSON file and Firebase Admin SDK in server side app, visit [Create Custom Tokens](https://firebase.google.com/docs/auth/admin/create-custom-tokens) documentation from Firebase for more information.

+For creating Custom token using [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/provide-credentials-adc), see [this Blog](https://hiranya911.medium.com/firebase-create-custom-tokens-without-service-account-credentials-d6049c2d2d85) for how to.

 The following authentication/authorization classes generate and hold the `access token` and `secret key` for Firebase/Google APIs privilege access.